 COPS grant programs are awarded to law enforcement agencies, large and small, across the country.
-The overall intent of the grant programs is to help develop an infrastructure that will sustain community policing.
+The overall intent of the grant programs is to help develop an infrastructure that will advance public safety through community policing.

 COPS grants provide funds for personnel, technology, equipment, training and technical assistance, and innovative community policing strategies.
 The two main categories of grants are Hiring and Non-Hiring.